-Where a child makes any disclosure, or where you have concerns for any reason, it is very important that the procedures outlined in this policy are followed.
+Where a child makes any disclosure, or where you have concerns for any reason, it is especially important that the procedures outlined in this policy are followed.
 A full written/typed account of the concern (ideally using the form at appendix 1) should be passed to the Designated Safeguarding Lead as soon as possible and should include, where relevant, a completed body map (which can be found at appendix 2).

-Where a child has made a disclosure and alleges abuse, the Designated Safeguarding Lead (or Principal/Head Teacher in the absence of the DSL), should be informed as soon as possible.
-The Designated Safeguarding Lead will collate any available evidence by ensuring the notes taken from any witnesses are made available to any investigating body.
+Where a child has made a disclosure and alleges abuse, the Designated Safeguarding Lead should be informed as soon as possible.
+The Designated Safeguarding Lead will collect any available evidence by ensuring the notes taken from any witnesses are made available to any investigating body.
 The Designated Safeguarding Lead will then consider and where necessary, consult on the information available.
 It is the role of the Designated Safeguarding Lead to make decisions about what action to take next and to make the decision whether to take the matter further within the local legal framework.
 It is important that a full record of all the information and decisions made are recorded and stored confidentially.